HVML/HVML-Docs/zh/hvml-spec-predefined-variables-v1.0-zh.md

 $DATA.serialize(
         <any $data>
         [, < '[real-json | real-ejson] || [ runtime-null | runtime-string ] || plain || spaced || pretty || pretty_tab || [bseq-hex-string | bseq-hex | bseq-bin | bseq-bin-dots | bseq-base64] || no-trailing-zero || no-slash-escape' $options = `real-json runtime-string plain bseq-hex-string no-slash-escape`:
-            - 'real-json':          `use JSON notation for real numbers, i.e., treat all real numbers (number, longint, ulongint, and longdouble) as JSON numbers.`
+            - 'real-json':          `Use JSON notation for real numbers, i.e., treat all real numbers (number, longint, ulongint, and longdouble) as JSON numbers.`
-            - 'real-ejson':         `use eJSON notation for longint, ulongint, and longdouble, e.g., 100L, 999UL, and 100FL.`
+            - 'real-ejson':         `Use eJSON notation for longint, ulongint, and longdouble, e.g., 100L, 999UL, and 100FL.`
-            - 'runtime-null':       `treat all HVML-specific runtime types as null, i.e., undefined, dynamic, and native values will be serialized as null.`
+            - 'runtime-null':       `Treat all HVML-specific runtime types as null, i.e., undefined, dynamic, and native values will be serialized as null.`
-            - 'runtime-string':     `use string placehodlers for HVML-specific runtime types: "<undefined>", "<dynamic>", and "<native>".`
+            - 'runtime-string':     `Use string placehodlers for HVML-specific runtime types: "<undefined>", "<dynamic>", and "<native>".`
-            - 'plain':              `do not use any extra formatting characters (whitespace, newline, or tab).`
+            - 'plain':              `Do not use any extra formatting characters (whitespace, newline, or tab).`
-            - 'spaced':             `use minimal space characters to format the output.`
+            - 'spaced':             `Use minimal space characters to format the output.`
-            - 'pretty':             `use two-space to beautify the output.`
+            - 'pretty':             `Use two-space to beautify the output.`
-            - 'pretty-tab':         `use tab instead of two-space to beautify the output.`
+            - 'pretty-tab':         `Use tab instead of two-space to beautify the output.`
-            - 'bseq-hex-string':    `serialize binary sequence as hexadecimal string, e.g. "A0B0C0567890".`
+            - 'bseq-hex-string':    `Serialize binary sequence as hexadecimal string, e.g. "A0B0C0567890".`
-            - 'bseq-hex':           `use hexadecimal form to serialize binary sequence.`
+            - 'bseq-hex':           `Use hexadecimal form to serialize binary sequence.`
-            - 'bseq-bin':           `use binary form to serialize binary sequence.`
+            - 'bseq-bin':           `Use binary form to serialize binary sequence.`
-            - 'bseq-bin-dots':      `use binary form to serialize binary sequence and use dots to seperate the binary digits per four digits. e.g., b1100.1010.`
+            - 'bseq-bin-dots':      `Use binary form to serialize binary sequence and use dots to seperate the binary digits per four digits. e.g., b1100.1010.`
-            - 'bseq-base64':        `use Base64 to serialize binary sequence.`
+            - 'bseq-base64':        `Use Base64 to serialize binary sequence.`
-            - 'no-trailing-zero':   `drop trailing zero for float values.`
+            - 'no-trailing-zero':   `Drop trailing zero for float values.`
-            - 'no-slash-escape':    `do not escape the forward slashes ('/').`
+            - 'no-slash-escape':    `Do not escape the forward slashes ('/').`
            >
         ]
 ) string